1. What did you do this year that you’d never done before?

 12. Whose behaviour merited celebration?

-13. Whose behaviour made you
+13. Whose behaviour left you underwhelmed or disappointed?

 14. Where did most of your money go?